Malaysia says lethal nerve agent killed Kim Jong Nam | The Japan Times

 Traces of VX — listed as a weapon of mass destruction by the United Nations — were detected on swabs of the dead man’s face and eyes.

+Malaysian authorities also said Friday that they will check for radioactive material.

+Police will “sweep all locations that we knew the suspects went to.
+We will get the experts from the atomic energy department to go to the location and sweep it to see if radioactive (material) is still there,” Khalid said.
+It was the first time police had mentioned “radioactive material,” and he did not elaborate on what could “still” be there.

-Leaked CCTV footage from the brazen attack on February 13 shows Kim being approached by two women who appear to put something in his face.
+Leaked CCTV footage from the brazen attack on Feb.
+13 shows Kim being approached by two women who appear to put something in his face.
 Moments later he is seen asking for help from airport staffers, who direct him to a clinic.

-Malaysian police said he suffered a seizure and died before he reached a hospital.
+He suffered a seizure and died before he reached a hospital.

-Police have not said how the women were able to apply the nerve agent to Kim’s face and also avoid becoming ill themselves.
-It is not known if they were wearing some sort of thin gloves or if washing their hands quickly removed the danger.
+Khalid said on Friday that one of the women was affected by the poison.
+“She was vomiting,” he said in response to a question about whether the women felt the effects of VX.

+He said investigators are still looking into where the deadly agent came from, whether it was developed somewhere in Malaysia or brought in from abroad.

-Police had said earlier that the two attackers rubbed a liquid on Kim Jong Nam’s face before walking away and quickly washing their hands.
+Police had said earlier that after the two attackers rubbed a liquid on Kim’s face, they walked away and quickly washed their hands.

-The seeming contradiction of a poison that could kill him quickly but not sicken the attackers has stumped outside experts.
+The seeming contradiction of a poison that could kill Kim quickly but not sicken the attackers has stumped experts.

-Bruce Goldberger, a leading toxicologist who heads the forensic medicine division at the University of Florida, said some protective measures must have been in place if the women handled the substance without gloves.
+Bruce Goldberger, a leading toxicologist at the University of Florida, said some protective measures must have been in place if the women handled the substance without gloves.”It’s also possible that the toxin was encapsulated, then activated when applied to the skin,” he said.

-“It’s also possible that the toxin was encapsulated, then activated when applied to the skin,” he said before the latest police statement.
-“As additional information is provided to the media by the police, it seems more likely that a new or modified chemical or biological agent was utilized in the attack.”

-Malaysia’s police chief has said the woman who ambushed Kim from behind clearly knew she was carrying out a poison attack, dismissing claims that she thought she was taking part in a TV prank.

-“The lady was moving away with her hands towards the bathroom,” Khalid Abu Bakar said earlier this week.
+Khalid has said the woman who ambushed Kim from behind clearly knew she was carrying out a poison attack, dismissing her claim that she thought she was taking part in a TV prank.
+“The lady was moving away with her hands towards the bathroom,” he said this week.
 “She was very aware that it was toxic and that she needed to wash her hands.”

+VX once was tested by the religious cult that carried out the deadly sarin nerve gas attack on Tokyo’s subways in 1995.
+The attack by Aum Shinrikyo killed about a dozen commuters and severely injured dozens more.

+Aum tried VX out on at least three victims, killing one whom cult members believed was a police informant.
+At their trial, the cultists said they had practiced using syringes to spray VX on people’s necks as they pretended to be jogging.
+The suspected informant spent 10 days in a coma before dying.

 Under the international Chemical Weapons Convention of 1997, countries must declare stockpiles of VX and are obliged to progressively destroy their supplies.